 HTTP/2 additionally enables multiplexing — parallel requests over a single connection — and bidirectional streaming.
 Client and server can send and receive data simultaneously, without waiting for a response.

+Limitations.
 Browser support is the biggest hurdle.
 Standard gRPC doesn't run directly in the browser because browsers don't expose full HTTP/2 access.
 Solutions like gRPC-Web exist but add complexity.
 For public APIs or web front-ends, REST remains the better choice.

 Schema changes in Protobuf have to be managed carefully.
 An incompatible Protobuf schema update can cause outages when client and server run different versions.

-Event-driven architecture: asynchronous APIs for scalability
+Event-driven architecture: asynchronous by design

 Event-driven architecture (EDA) is a fundamentally different paradigm.
 While REST and gRPC communicate synchronously (client sends request, waits for response), EDA works asynchronously via events.
 Services produce events and react to events, without communicating directly with each other.